manisuec/techinsights/content/post/2019-10-12-imagegrid-materialui-react.md

 We also used [React Infinite Scroller](https://github.com/CassetteRocks/react-infinite-scroller) which is a simple, lightweight infinite scroll package that supports both window and scrollable elements.

 The image metadata array provided is hardcoded in the example code.
 This can be passed to the imagegrid component as a prop and fetched from your application's api endpoint.
-We store the metadata in our database and actual images in different resolutions are stored in Amazon S3.
+For example; we store the metadata in our database and actual images in different resolutions are stored in Amazon S3.

 Complete code is checked in at [GitHub](https://github.com/manisuec/Sandbox).